briar/briar/briar-headless/README.md

 ## How to use

-The REST API client comes as a `jar` file and needs a Java Runtime Environment (JRE).
+The REST API client comes as a `jar` file and needs a Java Runtime Environment (JRE) that supports at least Java 8.
 It currently works only on GNU/Linux operating systems.

 You can start the client (and its API server) like this: